LeeVaughn/scorekeeper/README.md

 ## Motivation

-Everyone loves to play games with their friends and family but avoid pencil and paper scorekeeping and the inevitable math math error that come along with it and use Scorekeeper instead.
+Everyone loves to play games with their friends and family but avoid pencil and paper scorekeeping and the inevitable math errors that come along with it and use the Scorekeeper app instead.

 ## Features